pi-apps/pi-python/README.md

 This is a user generated Python-based solution for Pi Network you can use to integrate the Pi Network apps platform with a Python backend application.

+pi_python.py is the Library and pi_python_test.py is to test the Library.

 ## Example